-Students who wish to withdraw from all of their courses during a given semester (which constitutes withdrawal from the College) must obtain a withdrawal form from the Office of Records and Registration and submit the completed form to the Office of Records and Registration within one week of the date of the student's last class attendance.
-Students will be granted an honorable dismissal and receive a W in the registered courses provided the completed withdrawal form is submitted to the Office of Records and Registration within the time limit for dropping courses with a W. Students who leave the College after the deadline for dropping courses with a W or who leave without completing the withdrawal process will not be granted honorable dismissal and a grade of WF or F will be assigned for all courses, whichever is appropriate.
+Students who wish to withdraw from all of their courses during a given semester (which constitutes withdrawal from the College) must obtain a withdrawal form from the Registrar's Office and submit the completed form to the Registrar's Office within one week of the date of the student's last class attendance.
+Students will be granted an honorable dismissal and receive grades of WP or WF in the registered courses provided the completed withdrawal form is submitted to the Registrar's Office within the time limit for withdrawing from courses.
+Students who leave without completing the withdrawal process will not be granted honorable dismissal and a grade of F will be assigned for all courses.
 Students who quit attending class are subject to an administrative withdrawal by the College.
 A grade of WF will be assigned for students who have been administratively withdrawn.